 Baked French toast is an easy breakfast casserole and it’s a delicious, hands-off way to make traditional French toast!

-Baked French toast, also known as a French toast casserole, can incorporate other savory or sweet ingredients layered with the bread, such as fresh fruit, slices of meat and/or streusel.
+Baked French toast, also known as a French toast casserole or French toast bake, can incorporate other savory or sweet ingredients layered with the bread, such as fresh fruit, slices of meat and/or streusel.

 To avoid soggy baked French toast, follow these tips!